armistcxy/MyMusic/README.md

 # MyMusic
-A web application about music to relax in free time
+A web application about music help you relax in free time